-Tracked my progress, picked two writing podcasts to follow (not 20 different podcasts, just two), got to the root of what felt most scary about writing and publishing a book, posted in groups (to hold myself accountable), referenced three specific writing books and blogs and put the others out of my mind, and took them off my reading list (at least until I finished my rough draft).
+Tracked my progress, picked two writing podcasts to follow (not 20 different podcasts, just two), got to the root of what felt most scary about writing and publishing a book, posted in groups (to hold myself accountable), referenced three specific writing books and blogs and put the others out of my mind.

 And it worked.
 All of it.

 I don’t know what your specific obstacles are.
-So, I’ve addressed a massive list of common obstacles aspiring authors face, along with resources that help.
+So, I’ve addressed a massive list of common challenges aspiring authors face, along with resources that help.

 Choose what you need and ignore the others.

-Because I help travel memoir writers, toward the end of this list, I’ve included a few that are specific to memoir writing.
+Because I help people writing travel memoirs, toward the end of this list, I’ve included a few resources specific to memoir writing.

 You don’t know how to organize your book outline, research, and content.